gwillz/EagleEye/README.md

 5 Data Formats
 --------------
+The following section outlines the structure of the output files produced by our tools.
+Output file format includes .csv, .xml.
+Data Dictionary describing the output data is also laid out.

 ### 5.1 Raw Dataset CSV
 This is object data represented in the Vicon World Coordinates.
 Each file